BCDevOps/devops-platform-workshops/101-lab/content/03_deployment.md

 By default your rocketchat deployment have no environment variables defined.
 So, while RocketChat is trying to start, and a database has not been deployed, the app does not know how or where to connect to MongoDB.
 We will need to add an environment variable to the deployment configuration.

-- In the Web Console, navigate to `Topology` and select your rocketchat deploymentConfig
+- In the Web Console, navigate to `Topology` and select your rocketchat deployment
 - Select the `Actions` tab on the top right
 ![](./images/03_deploy_env_01.png)